-Have you ever thought how much massage therapists make on average?
-Almost six years back before starting my top rated massage chairs shop, I was a massage therapist and was making some good amount of money.
+Have you ever thought about how much massage therapists make on average?
+Almost six years back before starting my top rated massage chairs shop, I was a massage therapist and was making a good amount of money.
 Over the years thing have changed a lot and so do the per hour rates the therapists charge.

 On average, a Massage Therapist makes $19.83 per hour while those with more than 20 years of experience make even a handsome amount than this.
 Experience has a moderate effect on the per hour wage rate but the skills you learn also counts a lot.
 For example, Myofascial Release, Pain Management, and Medical Massage therapists earn a lot.

 How much can a Massage Therapist Make Per Year?

 Going further, as per the 2016-17 Occupational Outlook Handbook from U.S. Bureau of Labor Statistics (BLS), the average salary of a massage therapist is $37,180 per year.
 When you plan to get a massage therapy training, you have two options.
 You can go with a minimal training and start your career as quickly as possible, or you can complete a full-fledged training session through hours of training, gain proper experience and then decide to continue in a specific area and make some handsome amount.

 However, it must be noted that the earning potential highly depends on your workplace, your attitude towards building a relationship with your clients, your massage skills and your ability to satisfy your customers.
 What matters the most is a steady stream of clients flowing in on daily basis and making you a fixed amount daily.

 One of the BLS reports says that top 10 percent of the therapists working in massage therapy can make over $71, 950 on an annual basis.

 Here is a quick comparison of massage therapist salaries on annual basis.